denysgerasymuk799/virny-flow/README.md

-# VirnyFlow: A Design Space for Responsible Model Development
+# VirnyFlow: A Design Space for Context-Sensitive Responsible Model Development

 <p align="center">
     <img src="./docs/virnyflow_architecture.png" alt="System Design" width="75%">
 </p>

-This repository contains the source code for **VirnyFlow**, a flexible and scalable framework for responsible machine learning pipeline development.
+This repository contains the source code for **VirnyFlow**, a flexible and scalable framework for context-sensitive responsible ML pipeline development.
 VirnyFlow enables multi-stage, multi-objective optimization of ML pipelines with support for fairness, stability, and uncertainty as optimization criteria.
 The system is designed to facilitate human-in-the-loop workflows through a modular architecture that integrates evaluation protocol definition, Bayesian optimization and distributed execution.
-The repository also includes experiment configurations, execution scripts, and benchmarking pipelines used in the *“VirnyFlow: A Design Space for Responsible Model Development”* paper.
-The full version of the paper is available via [this link](https://github.com/denysgerasymuk799/virny-flow/blob/main/docs/virnyflow_full.pdf).
+The repository also includes experiment configurations, execution scripts, and benchmarking pipelines used in the paper.

 ## 📒 Repository Structure